 Long-Term Disability Plan for SGEU Members

-SGEU has its own LTD plan, which we are proud to say is the best in the province.
+SGEU has its own long-term disability plan, which we are proud to say is one of the best in the province.
 Our plan ensures that our members are provided with income protection and/or services in case they are disabled by illness or injury.

 Highlights of the Plan:

 - Benefit equals 80 per cent of net pre-disability salary

 - Cost of living applied January 1 annually

 - Three step appeal process at no cost to the member

 - In-house advocacy provided at no cost to the member for Canada Pension Plan, Workers' Compensation Board, SGI claims/appeals